Goals, Strategies, and Priority Tactics

 Create a culture that fosters and celebrates student persistence and success

-- Develop dashboard to monitor progress toward recruitment goals
+• Identify key recruitment and student success metrics to monitor progress toward recruitment goals

-Design and execute a financial aid strategy that helps address student financial barriers to success.
+Design and execute a financial aid strategy that helps address student financial barriers to success

 Goal 2: Increase first to second year retention rate by at least 1 percentage point each year through fall 2025